shivannis/xandr-docs-public/xandr-docs/articles/invest/conversion-attribution.md

 ![Screenshot of Impressions and Clicks Same Lookback.](media/imps-and-clicks-same-lookback.png)

-## Hybrid Conversion Pixel, Separate Lookback Windows
+## Hybrid conversion pixel, separate lookback windows

 In the most common use case for **Hybrid** conversion pixels, impressions are given a much shorter lookback window than clicks.
 This